Yong tau foo in Singapore

 Head to Ampang Niang Tou Fu if simple is what you’re looking for.
-The place is old-school, and the same applies for food they push out.
+The place is old-school, and the same applies to the food they push out.
 Everything here is served in a clear stock broth with soya beans swimming within.
-The yong tau foo here are stuffed with a combination of minced fish and pork paste, and is very scrumptious.
+The yong tau foo here is stuffed with a combination of minced fish and pork paste, and is very scrumptious.
 Do note that they don’t serve noodles; only rice.

 Address: 225A East Coast Road, Singapore 428922.

 Opening hours: Mon-Tue, Thur, Sat-Sun 11:30am to 8:30pm

 Tel: 6345 3289